Asymptotic vacua with higher derivatives: Curved vacua

 \section{Curved vacua}

-As we have seen in the previous section when $k=0$ and we have a flat, vacuum FRW model in the fully quadratic theory of gravity defined by the action (\ref{eq:lagra}), the vector field $\mathbf{f}_{\,0,\textsc{VAC}}$ has one admissible asymptotic solution near the initial singularity, namely, the form (\ref{eq:flatgensol})-(\ref{eq:flatsolz}).
+As saw in the previous Section, in a flat, vacuum FRW model in the fully quadratic theory of gravity defined by the action (\ref{eq:lagra}), the vector field $\mathbf{f}_{\,0,\textsc{VAC}}$ has only one admissible asymptotic solution near the initial singularity, namely, the form (\ref{eq:flatgensol})-(\ref{eq:flatsolz}).
 In this family, all flat vacua are asymptotically dominated (or `attracted') at early times by the form $a(t)\sim t^{1/2}$, thus proving the stability of this solution in the flat case.